Creeped Out: Format

-Creeped Out is an anthology, with each episode featuring a new setting, story and new characters, although some details connect the stories together.
-This concept is quite similar to the American television show "Amazing Stories", in the sense that almost every episode, major details will shift and change.
+Creeped Out is an anthology, with each episode featuring a new setting, story and new characters, although some details connect the stories.
+This concept is quite similar to the American television show "Amazing Stories", in the sense that in almost every episode, major details will shift and change.
 Each episode begins and ends with an appearance from The Curious (played by William Romain), a mysterious man whose face is always concealed by a mask.
-His self-stated purpose is to be a collecter of stories.
+His self-stated purpose is to be a collector of stories.
 The setting of Karter Bay appears in the episodes "Slapstick" and "The Call", and Zucco's Pizzeria is mentioned in "Trolled", "No Filter", "Marti" and "Kindlesticks".

 Talking about The Curious, co-creator Bede Blake said: "It's designed to be an evolving urban legend.
 You don't know what's under that mask...
 Story-wise, he's not a threat to the children.
 He has his name because he is naturally curious.
 He's not somebody out to do harm.
 He's an observer."

 Production

 Creeped Out was first announced by the BBC on 28 March 2017, saying "the stories combine sci-fi, horror, adventure, suspense, fantasy and mystery to thrill young viewers."

 Talking about the show for a Den of Geek interview, co-creator Robert Butler said that both CBBC and DHX gave the creators a long leash and "freedom to pitch whatever the hell we liked," but also provided buffers and steering when required.

 According to Syfy Wire, this was a great plan, and said Blake and Butler's plan was to make Amazing Stories mixed in with The Twilight Zone, but aimed at a younger, modernized audience.

 After the airing of "The Call", "Creeped Out" took a month-long hiatus.
 The first episode airing after the hiatus was "Bravery Badge".

 On 9 August 2018, it was announced that "Creeped Out" had been commissioned for a second series by two channels, CBBC and Family Channel.
 The second series was released on 24 April 2019.

-No third season has been announced as of 2021.
+No third season has been announced as of 2025.